juliangruber/level-rpc/README.md

 ## Motivation

 [multilevel](https://github.com/juliangruber/multilevel) is nice but slow and doesn't support binary data.
-Instead of going after feature parity first this module is all about speed and binary support, where feature parity with [levelup](https://github.com/rvagg/node-levelup) would come later.
+Instead of going after feature parity first this module is all about speed and binary support, feature parity with [levelup](https://github.com/rvagg/node-levelup) will come later.

 ## Protocol